AVAnnotate/documentation/pages/auto.md

 ---
 title: Auto-Generated
 layout: home
-grand_parent: Projects
+grand_parent: Pages
 parent: Create a Project
 nav_order: 1
 ---
-# Creating and Disabling Auto-Generated Projects
+# Creating and Disabling Auto-Generated Pages
-AVAnnotate will create an auto-generated project when selected on the [Add a Project](https://avannotate.github.io/documentation/pages/creating_projects/).
-The auto-generated project will have a Home Page including a generated Table of Contents, a page for each Event created, an index with any created [Tags](https://avannotate.github.io/documentation/pages/tags/), and and a navigation menu.
+AVAnnotate will create auto-generated pages for a project when selected on [Add a Project](https://avannotate.github.io/documentation/pages/creating_projects/).
+The auto-generated pages will include a generated Home Page with a generated Table of Contents, a page for each Event created, an index with any created [Tags](https://avannotate.github.io/documentation/pages/tags/), and  a navigation menu.

+### Auto-generate event page
 Auto-generated pages can also be created for each Event when selected on the [Add an Event](https://avannotate.github.io/documentation/pages/events/) page.
 If an Event has an auto-generated page, the published Event page will include a media player, annotations, and a description.
 <br><br>
 ![Image 4: ](../../assets/autoimage4.png)
 <br><br>